 Our mission is inspired by the values of the Gospel which call us to cherish children and to place them first.
 The care of our students is an absolute priority.
 Our child protection policies reflect this.
 We assure parents and those associated with the school that we follow rigorous child protection guidelines which comply with those of the Department of Education and Skills.
-See our Child Safeguarding Statement here.
+See our Child Safeguarding Risk Assessment here.

 The designated liaison person (DLP) is the Headmaster, Mr McCaul.

 Phone 01 4972931

 Code of Behaviour